acceleratedscience/openad-service-smi-ted/README.md

-# SMI-TED &nbsp;/&nbsp; Property Prediction on SMILES
+# SMI-TED &nbsp;/&nbsp; Property Prediction on SMILES Input

 <!--
 The description & support tags are consumed by the generate_docs() script